microsoft/bedrock/gitops/rings/README.md

 ## Creating a New Ring for a Service

+This section will assist in understanding the order of operations of a Ringed Model.
+However, if you want a step-by-step guide on implementing Rings, please visit the [Rings Implementation Guide](./RingsImplementation.md)

 ### 1. Create a New Branch

 To create a revision of the microservice that can deploy alongside existing instances of the microservice, and any other microservices, a developer will need to create a new git branch on the microservice source repository.
 The git branch could reflect a bug fix or a new feature for the service, but regardless, should be a revision of some kind with a unique ring definition (e.g. branch name, ring.yaml).